FBI Transform in Gevrey Classes and Anosov Flows: Basic properties of the FBI transform

 Consequently, we may focus on $T^D u (\alpha)$.
 Up to an error term which satisfies the same kind of bound as $T^{M \setminus D}u(\alpha)$, and that we will consequently ignore, we have

 By taking $D$ small enough, we may work in local coordinates.
 We want now to apply Proposition \ref{prop:non_stationary_analytic_symbols}.
-To do so, we need to check the hypotheses (i)-(iii).
-Hypothesis (i) is an immediate consequence of the point (i) in Definition \ref{def:nonstandardphase} of an admissible phase that is satisfied by $\Phi_T$.
-Hypothesis (ii) follows from the point (iv) in Definition \ref{def:nonstandardphase} and the fact that $\alpha_x$ remains uniformly away from the boundary of $D$.
-Finally, hypothesis (iii) is satisfied because $\mathrm{d}_y\Phi_T(\alpha,\alpha_x) = - \alpha_\xi$.
+To do so, we need to check the requirements (i)-(iii).
+Item (i) is an immediate consequence of the point (i) in Definition \ref{def:nonstandardphase} of an admissible phase that is satisfied by $\Phi_T$.
+Item (ii) follows from the point (iv) in Definition \ref{def:nonstandardphase} and the fact that $\alpha_x$ remains uniformly away from the boundary of $D$.
+Finally, item (iii) is satisfied because $\mathrm{d}_y\Phi_T(\alpha,\alpha_x) = - \alpha_\xi$.

 We can consequently apply Proposition \ref{prop:non_stationary_analytic_symbols}, ending the proof of the lemma. \end{proof}

 \begin{proof}[Proof of Lemma \ref{lemma:T_BMT}] We will apply the Bochner--Martinelli trick Lemma \ref{lemma:Bochner-Martinelli-trick} to the function